mpv-player/mpv/DOCS/man/options.rst

     generated.

     This option is not set by default, and thus will write screenshots to the directory from which mpv was started.
-In pseudio-gui mode (see `PSEUDO GUI MODE`_), this is set to the desktop.
+In pseudo-gui mode (see `PSEUDO GUI MODE`_), this is set to the desktop.

 ``--screenshot-jpeg-quality=<0-100>``